MertGunduz/Embedded-Software-Engineer-Roadmap/README.md

 ## 📈 Curriculum Overview

-The curriculum is divided into eight semesters, each focusing on specific topics critical for an embedded software engineer.
+The curriculum is divided into six semesters, each focusing on specific topics critical for an embedded software engineer.

 ### 📎 Curriculum Hyperlinks